 In an ever-changing world, some countries face existential threats that could lead to their disappearance in the coming decades.
 From rising sea levels to political instability, various factors contribute to the precarious future of these nations.
-Here, we explore the reasons behind the potential demise of several countries and provide a detailed analysis of their current situations.
+Here, we explore the reasons behind the potential demise of several countries.
+We provide a detailed analysis of their current situations.
+These nations facing existential threats are grappling with challenges that threaten their very existence.

 Reasons for Potential Disappearance